mehulagg/gitlab/doc/user/project/clusters/index.md

 - An environment-scoped cluster per protected environment.
 The same cluster can be added multiple times with multiple restricted service accounts.

+NOTE:
+User and CI job scoped `KUBECONFIG` is [planned with the GitLab Kubernetes Agent](https://gitlab.com/groups/gitlab-org/-/epics/5528).

 ### Integrations

 #### Canary Deployments